SudeepSidhu/diff-stats-action/README.md

 # Diff Stats Action
 An action that runs `git diff` on your PR and comments back with the diff stats.
 Goes a little bit beyond the stats reported by GitHub by letting you specifiy options to pass into `git diff` call (e.g. ignore certain files).
-You can also make this action label the PR with predefined sizes (extra-small, small, medium, large, extra-large).
+You can also make this action label the PR with predefined sizes.
 Both the label names and size values are configurable.
+The labels will need to be created for the repository, this workflow does not create the size labels for you.

+The default label names are:
+- extra-small
+- small
+- medium
+- large
+- extra-large

 ### Workflow example: